 Ford County wants to ensure that County practices do not create situations such as conflict of interest or favoritism.
 This extends to practices that involve employee hiring, promotion and transfer.

-Close relatives, partners, those in a dating relationship, members of the same household, or those whose relationship with the applicant/employee is similar to that of persons who are related by blood or marriage are not permitted to be in positions that have a reporting responsibility to each other.
-Close relatives are defined as a spouse, child, parent, sibling, grandparent, grandchild, aunt, uncle, niece, or nephew, or any such relative who is "step" or "in-law".
+Close relatives, partners, those in a dating relationship, members of the same household, or those whose relationship with the applicant/employee is like that of persons who are related by blood or marriage are not permitted to be in positions that have a reporting responsibility to each other.
+Close relatives are defined as a spouse, child, parent, sibling, grandparent, grandchild, aunt, uncle, niece, nephew, someone that is considered or treated like a close relative or any such relative who is "step" or "in law".

-If employees begin a dating relationship or become relatives, partners or members of the same household and if one party is in a supervisory position, that person is required to inform the Elected Official/Appointed Official of the relationship.
+If employees begin a dating relationship or become relatives, partners, or members of the same household and if one party is in a supervisory position, that person is required to inform the Elected Official/Appointed Official of the relationship.

 Ford County reserves the right to apply this policy in the case of actual or potential problems because of the relationship between employees, even if there is no direct-reporting relationship or authority involved.
-This can include reassignment or, if necessary, termination of employment for one or both of the individuals involved.
+This can include reassignment or, if necessary, termination of employment for one or both individuals involved.